mkaput/scalanus/doc/reference.md

 A wildcard pattern, denoted `_`, ignores matched value (matches anything).

-#### Member access pattern
+#### Member/index access pattern

-A member access pattern tries to mutate specified element of given object.
+A member/index access pattern tries to mutate specified element of given object.

+If object does not have given member, `MemberAccessError` is thrown.
-If object does not have element with given key, `MemberAccessError` is thrown.
+If object does not have element with given key, `IndexError` is thrown.

 If mutation is impossible, then `MutationError` is thrown.